filipewt/AI_Agents/README.md

 - Web search via DuckDuckGo and Wikipedia lookup
 - Structured output validated by `pydantic`
 - Saves results to `research_output.txt`
+ - Fetches and summarizes full web pages for better citations

 ## Requirements
 See `requirements.txt`.
 You'll also need API keys for OpenAI (and optionally Anthropic) available via environment variables.